X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: AQN-induced x-rays

 \subsection{AQN cooling}

 While passing through the Earth, nuggets will heat up by friction and annihilation events.
-Their temperature when exiting the Earth's surface is denoted by $T_0$.
+Their temperature when exiting the Earth's surface is denoted by $T_0$, and it assumes the value $T_0\sim 200$ keV as estimated in (\ref{T}).
 While traversing the Earth, the nugget will heat up in a fraction of a second because of the very efficient energy transfer between the nugget and its surrounding dense material.
-However, it is expected that $T_0$ cannot become much higher than $\sim$ 500 keV because of different processes.
+However, it is expected that $T_0$ cannot become higher than $\sim$ 500 keV because of different processes.
 These include $e^+e^-$ pair production and black body radiation, which start to dominate the nugget's emission deep underground, and become much more important than the Bremsstrahlung radiation (\ref{eq:dQ0}).
-The lower bound on $T_0$ is on the order of $\sim$ 200 keV, as shown by \cite{Budker:2020mqk}.
 Calculating $T_0$ precisely from first principles remains very difficult because the energy transfer in the Earth's interior includes complicated processes, such as turbulence and acoustic shock waves with a very large Mach number, $M$. $M=v_{\rm AQN}/c_s\gg 10$, where $c_s$ is the speed of sound of the surrounding material.
 This part of the nugget's physics is very complicated, and it is not part of our present work.
-For this reason, we will treat $T_0$ as a phenomenological parameter.
+For this reason, we will treat $T_0$ as a phenomenological parameter, which we expect to be close to $T_0\simeq 200 $ keV, as mentioned above.
+However, for illustrative purposes we also present the results for $T_0\simeq 500$ keV.

 Fortunately, these complications do not affect our analysis once the AQNs exit the surface and start to travel in empty space.
 After exiting Earth, the energy loss from the AQN into space is entirely determined by Eq. (\ref{eq:Ftotfitting}).
 In this case, the initial condition for the cooling is simply characterized by $T_0$.
 One can completely ignore any new annihilation events at this point because the density of the material in Earth's atmosphere drops very quickly with height.
 Therefore, the nuggets are assumed to be travelling in empty space immediately after they exit the Earth's surface, with initial temperature $T(r=R_{\oplus})=T_0$.